-There are five predefined integer data types: bit , bool , byte , short , and int .
+There are five predefined integer data types: bit, bool , byte , short , and int .
 (There are also constructors for user-defined data types, mtype, typedef, and a predefined data type for message passing channels)

 Variables of the predefined types can be declared in a C-like style, with a type name that is followed by a comma-separated list of one or more identifier names, each optionally followed by an initializer field.
-Each variable can also optionally be declared as an array, rather than as a scalar (for this arrays).
+Each variable can also optionally be declared as an array, rather than as a scalar (for these arrays).

 The table below summarizes these definitions: